-We have adopted our 2020 Equity Incentive Plan, or the 2020 Plan, that became effective on the date immediately prior to the date of the effectiveness of the registration statement of which this prospectus forms a part and will serve as the successor to our 2016 Plan.
+We have adopted our 2020 Equity Incentive Plan, or the 2020 Plan, which became effective on September 23, 2020, and it serves as the successor to our 2016 Plan.
 Our 2020 Plan authorizes the award of stock options, RSAs, SARs, RSUs, cash awards, performance awards and stock bonus awards.
 We have initially reserved 4,680,000 shares of our common stock, plus any reserved shares not issued or subject to outstanding grants under the 2016 Plan on the effective date of the 2020 Plan, for issuance pursuant to awards granted under our 2020 Plan.
 The number of shares reserved for issuance under our 2020 Plan will increase automatically on January 1 of each of 2021 through 2030 by the number of shares equal to the lesser of 5% of the aggregate number of outstanding shares of our common stock as of the immediately preceding December 31, or a number as may be determined by our board of directors.